 Thus, it could only be a visit of a few minutes if one would be satisfied enough with the experience from the sanctioned lookout.

 Indeed, there were barricades and signage urging visitors not to proceed any further.

 Unsanctioned Access to the Bottom

-However, I noticed that didn’t stop numerous other people from continuing on.
+Much to the chagrin of the authorities, I noticed their discouragement measures didn’t stop numerous other people from continuing on.

 It turned out that most people continued on by walking further upslope along a road, then bypassing a gate before rejoining the walking track further beyond the barricade.

 After another 50m, that track would eventually junction with the spur track leading down to the base of the falls in another 100m.

 As of our last visit in November 2017, it appeared that this track was well-used enough that the access was a lot more straightforward than it was on our first visit here back in November 2006.